 If you would like more information on attending one of our NSF Support Series workshops, please consult our Professional Development events calendar.
-Students who interested in the GRFP or are actively working on the application can contact the Grants and Fellowships Reader, Beth Towle, at firstname.lastname@example.org or (631-2443), the Associate Program Director, Grants and Fellowships.
+Students who interested in the GRFP or are actively working on the application can contact the Grants and Fellowships Reader, Beth Towle, at firstname.lastname@example.org or (631-2443) to request feedback on their essays.

 Applying for the NSF GRFP